ibm-cloud-docs/openshift/openshift_users.md

   <dd><p>You can organize your account resources in customizable groupings so that you can quickly assign individual or groups of users access to more than one resource at a time.
 Resource groups can help operators and administrators filter resources to view their current usage, troubleshoot issues, and manage teams.</p>
   <p class="important">A cluster can be created in only one resource group that you can't change afterward.
 If you create a cluster in the wrong resource group, you must delete the cluster and re-create it in the correct resource group.
 Furthermore, if you need to use the `ibmcloud oc cluster service bind` command to [integrate with an {{site.data.keyword.cloud_notm}} service](/docs/openshift?topic=openshift-service-binding#bind-services), that service must be in the same resource group as the cluster.
 Services that do not use resource groups like {{site.data.keyword.registrylong_notm}} or that do not need service binding like {{site.data.keyword.la_full_notm}} work even if the cluster is in a different resource group.</p>
   <p>Consider giving clusters unique names across resource groups and regions in your account to avoid naming conflicts.
 You cannot rename a cluster.</p>
-  <p>You can assign users an access role to a resource group to grant permissions as described in ,mthe following scenarios.
+  <p>You can assign users an access role to a resource group to grant permissions as described in the following scenarios.
 Note that unlike resource instances, you cannot grant access to an individual instance within a resource group.</p>
   <ul><li>All {{site.data.keyword.cloud_notm}} IAM services in the resource group, including all clusters in Red Hat OpenShift on IBM Cloud and images in {{site.data.keyword.registrylong_notm}}.</li>
   <li>All instances within a service in the resource group, such as all the clusters in Red Hat OpenShift on IBM Cloud.</li>
   <li>All instances within a region of a service in the resource group, such as all the clusters in the **US South** region of Red Hat OpenShift on IBM Cloud.</li></ul></dd>